tristanhdez/Python-Projects/README.md

 ### Prerequisites

-The things you need before installing the software.
+The things you need before started.

 * python 3.x
 * flake8